 (b) The committee shall meet at least quarterly to establish policies and procedures; and

-(c) All members of the committee shall review and agree to revisions of policies and procedures before the implementation of any changes.
+(c) All members of the committee shall review revisions of policies and procedures before the implementation of any changes.
 The participation of members at a specific meeting shall be controlled by the agenda items to be discussed; and

 (d) Policies and procedures developed by the pharmaceutical services committee may not prohibit or restrict a resident from receiving medications from the pharmacy of the resident's choice.
 In cases where the cost of any medication obtained from the pharmacy selected by the resident exceeds the cost of the same or equivalent medication available through a pharmacy that the facility has contracted with to provide pharmaceutical services, the resident shall be responsible for the excess amount; and